-Enter the rent and royalty income (loss) amounts from PAS corporations and Partnerships reported to the taxpayer and/or spouse on PASchedule(s) RK-1 or NRK-1.
+Enter the rent and royalty income (loss) amounts from PAS corporations and Partnerships reported to the tax-payer and/or spouse on PASchedule(s) RK-1 or NRK-1.
 If PASchedules RK-1 or NRK-1 are not provided, enter the amount from the federal Schedule K-1.
-Include a statement providing the entity name and federal employer identification number along with the income (loss) by entity if rent or royalty income (loss) from any pass-through entity is reported on this line.